Managing the Swedish Nuclear Waste

 Scroll down

-Multi-billion project to start soon
+Multi-billion project underway

 SKB's sustainability plan